-It is almost 2pm here and temperature wasn’t touching 20 degrees celsius since we arrived the city.
-It was impressive and very convincing to observe that renovation of half of the town has been almost completed.
-The passage and streets have been cleaned and lanterns are hanged on the ceilings.
+It is almost 2pm here and the temperature wasn’t touching 20 degrees celsius since we arrived in the city.
+It was impressive and very convincing to observe that the renovation of half of the town has been almost completed.
+The passage and streets have been cleaned and lanterns are hung on the ceilings.
 Electricity work has been done and signboards are installed on the streets.
-That specific half, most of the wooden doors have been closed.
+In that specific half, most of the wooden doors have been closed.
 So in near future, I see that happening in the remaining half.
-We are lucky to enter the rooms, use the stairs to go to the upper floor and ceiling of many houses.
+We are lucky to enter the rooms and use the stairs to go to the upper floor and ceiling of many houses.
 We even sat on the top boundaries and also jumped on the rough surfaces.
 We walked on the bamboo and juniper trees used for ceilings.
-These exciting stunts might not happen but I am glad to see that Deira’s Old Town will be alive with a lot of tourist attraction very soon.
+These exciting stunts might not happen but I am glad to see that Deira’s Old Town will be alive with a lot of tourist attractions very soon.

 Off from Deira district hungry and exhausted.
 Time to look for a hotel and eat lunch, so we can reboot our system and hunt for more sites.
 To our major surprise, we have found a hotel for a day for only SAR.120!!!
 Gosh, rates in winter in al-Ula are cheaper than expected.
 About to look for food and have just found that I forgot to bring the charger for my laptop -_-